IRF4

-Interferon regulatory factor 4 (IRF4) also known as MUM1 is a protein that in humans is encoded by the IRF4 gene, located at 6p25-p23.
+Interferon regulatory factor 4 (IRF4) also known as MUM1 is a protein that in humans is encoded by the IRF4 gene.
 IRF4 functions as a key regulatory transcription factor in the development of human immune cells.
 The expression of IRF4 is essential for the differentiation of T lymphocytes and B lymphocytes as well as certain myeloid cells.

-The MUM1 symbol is polysemous; although it is an older synonym for IRF4 (HGNC:6119), it is also the current HGNC official symbol for melanoma associated antigen (mutated) 1 (HGNC:29641; located at 19p13.3).
 Dysregulation of the IRF4 gene can result in IRF4 functioning either as an oncogene or a tumor-suppressor, depending on the context of the modification.

+The MUM1 symbol is also the current HGNC official symbol for melanoma associated antigen (mutated) 1 (HGNC:29641).

 Immune cell development

 IRF4 is a transcription factor belonging to the Interferon Regulatory Factor (IRF) family of transcription factors.
 In contrast to some other IRF family members, IRF4 expression is not initiated by interferons; rather, IRF4 expression is promoted by a variety of bioactive stimuli, including antigen receptor engagement, lipopolysaccharide (LPS), IL-4, and CD40.
 IRF4 can function either as an activating or an inhibitory transcription factor depending on its transcription cofactors.
 IRF4 frequently cooperates with the cofactors B-cell lymphoma 6 protein (BCL6) and nuclear factor of activated T-cells (NFATs).
 IRF4 expression is limited to cells of the immune system, in particular T cells, B cells, macrophages and dendritic cells.